Physical Therapy in Marietta for Mid Back

 Discs in the thoracic spine are much thinner than in the cervical and lumbar spine.
 As a result, there is generally less movement between the vertebrae of the thoracic spine.

-The muscles of the thoracic spine are arranged in layers.
+The of the thoracic spine are arranged in layers.
 Those closest to the skin's surface run from the back of the vertebrae to the shoulder blades.
 Others wrap around the rib cage and connect to the shoulders.
 Strap-shaped muscles called erector spinae make up the middle layer of muscles.
 These muscles run up and down over the lower ribs and thorax (the rib cage), and cross to the low back.
 The deepest layer of muscles attaches along the back of the spine bones, connecting the vertebrae.
 Muscles also connect from one rib to the next.

 Each spinal segment includes two vertebrae separated by an intervertebral disc, the nerves that leave the spinal column at each vertebra, and the small facet joints that link each level of the spinal column.